 Plant-based meat substitutes are gaining traction, and Impossible Foods Inc., along with Beyond Meat (a company quoted on the NASDAQ and valued, most would say absurdly, at US$10 billion / S$13.62 billion) are on a roll and in a burger bun.
 I found it amusing that most of the diners at Original Sin were eating burgers and pizzas (all vegetarian, obviously), and I’ll think about why later.

-When not dining out, eating plenty of fruit was mostly a pleasure, but finding nuts that didn’t contain animals products or were not processed in factories in which animals products are made, was more problematic than I’d imagined.
+When not dining out, eating plenty of fruit was mostly a pleasure, but finding nuts that didn’t contain animal products or were not processed in factories in which animal products are made, was more problematic than I’d imagined.